 Through your library’s websites you have access to databases covering a wide range of disciplines.
 A database is an electronic archive that contains different types of sources.
 Some databases are interdisciplinary, while others only cover a specific field.
 The field-specific databases provide better coverage of the literature in that field compared to the more general databases.
 Familiarize yourself with the databases that are relevant to your subject, keeping in mind that no databases cover everything.
 They overlap and complement each other.
 Therefore, it is important to use multiple databases to get an overview.

-- Oria (opens new window) is the research library’s search tool.
-Here you will find, among other things, textbooks, master theses, dissertations and journal articles.
+- Oria is the research libraries’ search tool.
+Here you will find, among others, textbooks, master theses, dissertations and journal articles.

-- Google Scholar (opens new window) is the academic version of Google.
-It indexes scientific literature from reputable publishers and research-based databases.
+- Google Scholar is the academic collection of Google.
+It indexes scientific literature from scholarly archives and publishers.
+Most of the sources are reputable, but some might also be predatory – so be critical!

-- The publishing archive NORA (opens new window) and databases such as Cristin (opens new window) (Current Research Information System in Norway) gives you an overview of research activities in the health and institute sector and the university and college sector.
+- The research archives NORA and Cristin (Current Research Information System in Norway) contains research done by the health and institute sector and the university and college sector.